gentiled/gentiled.github.io/README.md

 # gentiled.github.io
-This is repo of quarto website
+This is repo of quarto website - vers. dec 27